octolens/awesome-oss-investors/README.md

 All VCs in the list are sorted by 1) investment stage and 2) name (alphabetical order).

+VCs that are maked with a (*) are purely dedicated to open-source and/or did more than 10 investments in commercial open-source startups.

 <!-- BEGIN VC LIST -->

 |VC|Stage|Ticket size|HQ|Exemplary investments|